EmmanuelCollegeStudentUnion/ecsu-web/content/exec/education_officer.md

 To keep in touch, please message me on my Hermes with any questions or
 		suggestions you might have!
 I wish to make efficient dialogues with college through listening to your needs and creating innovative solutions.
-To learn about new events and resources, like our Facebook âECSU Career and Educationâ page!
+To learn about new events and resources, like our Facebook ‘ECSU Career and Education’ page!